Search

 The instructions below apply to the latest OS.
 Third party operating system instructions may differ.

-Uninstall will only delete Keeper and its data on the local device.
-Data stored in Keeper's Cloud Security Vault will NOT be erased.
+Uninstalling Keeper will delete the data from Keeper on the local device.
+Data stored in Keeper's Cloud Security Vault is NOT erased.

 Account Reset: